viamrobotics/docs/docs/try-viam/try-viam-tutorial.md

 ![The left and right motor panels on the CONTROL tab.](../img/try-viam/left-right-panels.png)

-You can also run each motor at a different power level to go faster or slower and at different rotation directions to go forwards or backwards.
+Run each motor at a different power level to go faster or slower, and toggle rotation directions to go forwards or backwards.
 You can also see their current positions (based on encoder readings) in real time:

 ![The left motor running at 20% power and forwards and right motor running at 80% power and backwards.](../img/try-viam/motors-running.png)